-I would like to apply for an Erasmus place, but it is offered to students from another field of study.
+I would like to apply for an Erasmus place that is offered to students from a different field of study.

-As a rule, the exchange places are only valid for the fields of study which are included in the agreement and which are announced in the list of exchange places.
-Exceptions are sometimes possible if the field of study you are studying is very close to the advertised field of study.
-In any case, before applying for a "non-subject-related" exchange, you should inquire in the International Office whether this makes sense at all.
+As a rule, the exchange places are only valid for the fields of study named in the advertisement.
+Exceptions are sometimes possible if the field of study you are studying is very close to the advertised field of study in terms of content.
+In any case, you should enquire at the International Office before making an "unrelated" application whether this makes sense at all.

 Who should fill out the endorsement?